 All Inclusive Price.

-On the second day, we will complete all of our formalities, such as getting the required paperwork, permits, and other formalities required for our expedition, and we will begin making preparations for it.
-We will now prepare our luggage, go shopping, and double-check everything we need (especially medicines and essentials).
-There will be briefings on every part of the expedition, including all gear and equipment, the length of the trip, lodging options, base camp facilities, and all other aspects related to the expedition.
-It also gives you the chance to interact with and get to know your climbing companions and colleagues.
+๐: On the second day, we will complete all necessary formalities, such as obtaining the required paperwork, permits, and other documentation needed for our expedition, and we will begin making preparations for it.
+There will be briefings covering every aspect of the expedition, including gear and equipment, trip duration, lodging options, base camp facilities, and other relevant details.
+This day also provides an opportunity to interact with and get to know your climbing companions and team members.”

-Our trail passes through a pine forest, and we continue our walk on the trail that goes north up the Benkar valley.
-We cross the Dudh Koshi River and pass Chumoa and Monjo villages before reaching the entrance of the Everest National Park.
-Then, after crossing a suspension bridge, we pass Jorsale village and walk alongside the Dudh Koshi and Bhote Koshi rivers. ascend on a steep trail and reach Namche Bazaar, which is probably the biggest town in the Everest region.
+๐: Our trail passes through a pine forest as we continue walking north along the Benkar Valley.
+We cross the Dudh Koshi River and pass through the villages of Chumoa and Monjo before reaching the entrance of Everest National Park.
+After crossing a suspension bridge, we pass through Jorsale village and walk alongside the Dudh Koshi and Bhote Koshi rivers.
+Finally, we ascend a steep trail to reach Namche Bazaar, the largest town in the Everest region.

-We can tour Namche Bazaar, which is the primary town of the Everest or Khumbu region.
-We can hike up to the Everest viewpoint hotel and enjoy the sunrise over the Himalayas, including Mt.
-Everest, Lhotse, Nuptse, Ama Dablam, Thamserku, Kongde, and so on.
-If we are interested in a day hike, we can trek to Khumjung village.
-Today we also visit the Hillary School and a monastery that houses a yeti’s scalp.
+๐: We can explore Namche Bazaar, the main town of the Everest or Khumbu region.
+A hike to the Everest View Hotel offers breathtaking views of the sunrise over the Himalayas, including Mt.
+Everest, Lhotse, Nuptse, Ama Dablam, Thamserku, Kongde, and more.
+For those interested in a day hike, we can trek to Khumjung village.
+Additionally, we will visit the Hillary School and a monastery that houses a yeti’s scalp.”

-The trek until Phunki is an easy walk.
-From here, we ascend towards Tengboche village, which houses the very famous Tengboche monastery, which is the biggest monastery in the Everest region.
-The monastery is blessed with panoramic views of the Himalayas, including Mt.
+๐:ย The trek until Phunki thanga is relatively easy.
+From there, we ascend towards Tengboche village, home to the renowned Tengboche Monastery, the largest monastery in the Everest region.
+The monastery offers breathtaking panoramic views of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
-If we reach there by 3 o’clock, we can observe a Buddhist religious ceremony.
+If we arrive by 3 oโclock, we can witness a Buddhist religious ceremony.”

-Our trail descends and passes through lush forests of birch and rhododendron trees.
-While trekking, we can admire good views.
-We walk downhill to Debuche and cross the Imja River to reach Pangboche.
-We choose the upper Pangboche trail and admire the Himalayan vista and the Pangboche Monastery.
+๐: Our trail descends through lush forests of birch and rhododendron trees.
+From Tengboche, we walk downhill to Debuche and cross the Imja River to reach Pangboche.
+We take the upper Pangboche trail, admiring the Himalayan vista and the Pangboche Monastery.
 We continue our walk to the Imja Valley and Lobuche River before ascending to Dingboche.

-After long hikes and climbs, our bodies need to recover.
-We will thus descend to the Base Camp, which is at a considerably lower height, after spending the night in Camp II.
-We use these ascents and descents to acclimatize to the Himalayas and prepare to ascend.
+๐:ย After long hikes and challenging climbs, itโs essential for our bodies to recover.
+To aid this process, we will descend to Base Camp, which lies at a significantly lower elevation, after spending the night in Camp II.
+These ascents and descents play a crucial role in our acclimatization to the Himalayas, allowing our bodies to adapt to the high altitudes and prepare for the ultimate ascent.

 We return to Base Camp and get ready for the success we will achieve during the next three days. final briefing on the everyday camp and Everest summit push.
 The equipment of the expedition members will be checked by the expedition leaders to make sure everything is ready for our upcoming expedition.